terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_4.md

 `$ tdbpy sync`

 This will update the `schema.py` with the latest schema from TerimnusDB for easy inspection.
-However, since we want to work with a script we will create a `WOQLSchema` object and sync up that object with the database's schema:
+However, since we want to work with a script we will create a `WOQLSchema` object and sync that object with the database's schema:

 ```python
 data_schema = WOQLSchema()
 data_schema.from_db(client)
 ```

-Now we can import the Employee document that represent Destiny.
+Now we can import the Employee document that represents Destiny.
 Since we know the id, we will just use get_document to do so:

 ```python
 destiny_raw = client.get_document("Employee/001")
 ```

-`destiny_raw` would be a dictionary, we can update it directly, however, is many cases, converting back to a `Employee` object would make updating it a bit easier:
+`destiny_raw` would be a dictionary, we can update it directly, however, in many cases, converting back to an `Employee` object would make updating it a bit easier:

 ```python
 destiny = data_schema.import_objects(destiny_raw)